-On August 10, 2023, the Company, the members (the "Members") of NextNRG and Michael Farkas, as the representative of the Members, entered into an exchange agreement, and on November 2, 2023, the Members, NextNRG, and Mr. Farkas entered into an amended and restated exchange agreement (as amended and restated, the "Exchange Agreement"), pursuant to which the Company agreed to acquire from the Members 100% of the membership interests of NextNRG (the "Membership Interests") in exchange for the issuance (the "Share Exchange") by the Company to the Members of an aggregate of 100 million shares of common stock of the Company.
-The Exchange Agreement provides that in the event NextNRG completes the acquisition of STAT-EI, Inc. ("SEI"), prior to the closing, then 70,000,000 shares will vest on the closing date, and the remaining 30,000,000 shares will be subject to vesting or forfeiture and in the event NextNRG did not complete such acquisition prior to the closing, then 35,000,000 shares would vest on the closing date, and the remaining 65,000,000 shares would be subject to vesting or forfeiture (such shares subject to vesting or forfeiture, the "Restricted Shares").
-NextNRG completed the acquisition of SEI on January 19, 2024, and thus 70,000,000 shares will vest on the closing date, and 30,000,000 Restricted Shares will be subject to vesting or forfeiture.
-The 30,000,000 Restricted Shares will vest, if at all, upon the Company commercially deploying the third solar, wireless electric vehicle charging, microgrid, and/or battery storage system (such systems as more specifically defined under the Exchange Agreement).
+On August 10, 2023, the Company, the shareholders (the "Next NRG Shareholders") of NextNRG Holding Corp. (formerly Next Charging LLC ("NextNRG")) and Michael Farkas, as the representative of the NextNRG Shareholders, entered into an exchange agreement, on November 2, 2023, the Company, the NextNRG Shareholders, NextNRG, and Mr. Farkas entered into an amended and restated exchange agreement, and on June 11, 2024, the Company, the NextNRG Shareholders, NextNRG and Mr. Farkas entered into a second amended and restated exchange agreement (as amended and restated, the "Exchange Agreement"), pursuant to which the Company agreed to acquire from the NextNRG Shareholders 100% of the shares of NextNRG (the "NextNRG Shares") in exchange for the issuance (the "Share Exchange") by the Company to the NextNRG Shareholders of an aggregate of 40,000,000 shares of common stock of the Company.
+The Exchange Agreement provides that in the event NextNRG completes the acquisition of STAT-EI, Inc. ("SEI"), prior to the closing, then 28,000,000 shares will vest on the closing date, and the remaining 12,000,000 shares would vest on the closing date, and the remaining 26,000,000 shares would be subject to vesting or forfeiture (such shares subject to vesting or forfeiture, the "Restricted Shares").
+NextNRG completed the acquisition of SEI on January 19, 2024, and thus 28,000,000 shares will vest on the closing date, and 12,000,000 Restricted Shares will be subject to vesting or forfeiture.
+The 12,000,000 Restricted Shares will vest, if at all, upon the Company commercially deploying the third solar, wireless electric vehicle charging, microgrid, and/or battery storage system (such systems as more specifically defined under the Exchange Agreement).